pjournal/mef01-sarid96/index.md

 The first information about our project.
 Starting date it 20.03.2019 / [Here](rrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr.html)

-### Shiny
+## First Report
-Meeting and learning Shiny.
-Here is the first project of shiny with IMDB Movie Data [Here](Desktop/shiny03.04.html)
+Today we made the first presentation about our final project.(03/04/2019) And here is the first report of our project.
+Shows our progress.
+[Here]